How to Grow Awesome Tomatoes!

 Tomatoes need warm air and warm soil – from the very beginning.
 Raise seedlings in seed mix that’s 20°C and transplant them into soil that’s atleast 18°C. Night temps should be steadily sitting at 13°C. Thermometers give you all the info you need – one for the soil and one for the air.

-If it’s too cold to plant out, so be it.
-Wait it out.
+If it’s too cold to plant out, rustle up some warmth or wait it out.
 While you wait, transplant your tomato seedlings into slightly bigger pots and keep them toasty + warm + growing strongly until the temps are spot on.

 Drainage